 We reached an area that is known, I think, as the Devil's Kitchen and took a very short break.
 We were close to a volcanic vent which continuously let out steam and emitted a lovely sulfur smell.
-Tico explained how we would go around this vent, to the right, even though everyone else was going to the left (he felt his way had the minimal avalanche danger).
+Our guide explained how we would go around this vent, to the right, even though everyone else was going to the left (he felt his way had the minimal avalanche danger).
 Once up a short but sleep stope, we would be on a flat section next to what is known as Crater Rock.

 |Looking down from what I believe is Devil's Kitchen|

 |Blurry volcanic vent (sorry for the unclear photo)|

 |Heading up after taking another very short rest near Crater Rock|